-It’s also no slouch when it comes to the performance department.
-Using the same A15 Bionic chip that powers the iPhone 13 series, you’ll not find any phone that is faster under $500 — even the most expensive Android phones have a hard time keeping up in some places.
+But, while its looks could now be considered dated, it's entirely up-to-date where things under the hood are concerned.
+Apple has installed the same A15 Bionic chip that powers the iPhone 13 series, meaning you're highly unlikely to find any phone that is faster for the same AU$719 RRP or less — even the most expensive Android phones have a hard time keeping up in some places.

 Of course, there’s no Night mode here, something the equally diminutive iPhone 13 mini has.
-The new SE also lacks support for Verizon’s mmWave 5G network.
+The new SE also lacks support for Australia's mmWave 5G network.
 Again, the iPhone 13 mini enjoys that luxury.
-But for $429, you can’t have everything.
+But when you factor in the low price, you have to understand that some sacrifices need to be made.
 If having the smallest phone is what you want, the iPhone SE (2022) should be one of your top considerations.

 Read our full iPhone SE (2022) review.

-While it's been supplanted by the new iPhone 13 mini, 2020's iPhone 12 mini is still a great small phone.
-From its compact 5.4-inch display to its dual camera system, the iPhone 13 mini is still the little phone that could.
+While it's been supplanted by the new iPhone 13 mini, 2020's iPhone 12 mini is still a great small phone and can still be picked up from select retailers in Australia.
+From its compact 5.4-inch display to its dual camera system, the iPhone 12 mini is still the little phone that could.
 If we had to level any true complaint against it, it'd be that the battery life is pretty poor.
 Oh, and the base storage is just 64GB.

 Read our full iPhone 12 mini review.